Feedback is a gift.

 There is no shortage of people to learn from at Nova.

 We’re on a mission to help immigrants gain representation in the financial sector, and no one understands the problem better than our founders.
-Loek (CTO), Misha (CEO), and Nicky (COO) met and started Nova while they were at Stanford.
+Loek, Misha (CEO), and Nicky (COO) met and started Nova while they were at Stanford.
 As immigrants themselves, they were excluded from the financial system in the U.S., which made it incredibly hard to do things like build credit and sign a lease.
-For all of us, working at Nova is more than a job.
-We fully believe in the mission, and many of us have also felt firsthand the pain points we are working to solve.
+For all of us, working at Nova is more than a job – we believe in the mission, and many of us have also felt firsthand the pain points we are working to solve.
 As one example, Damira shares her story as a former lawyer and refugee, and why she’s at Nova.

-Since Nova’s founding, we have assembled the best investors, advisors, and team to see it through.
-We have collective experience from Adobe, Bain, Carta, Credit Karma, Docker, Dropbox, Goldman Sachs, Google Ventures, Kiva, McKinsey, Zenefits & more.
+Since Nova’s founding, we have assembled an amazing team of investors and advisors.
+Current and former coworkers have brought experiences from Adobe, Bain, Carta, Credit Karma, Docker, Dropbox, Goldman Sachs, Google Ventures, Kiva, McKinsey, Zenefits, and more.

-As a Novan, you’ll be able to advance your career by connecting with experts and receiving mentorship through our amazing community of industry leaders and investors, including Y Combinator, First Round, General Catalyst, Index Ventures, NYCA, Moderne Ventures, Core Innovation Capital, CFSI, and SVAngel.
+As a Novan, you’ll be able to advance your career by connecting with experts through our community of industry leaders and investors, including Y Combinator, First Round, General Catalyst, Index Ventures, NYCA, Moderne Ventures, Core Innovation Capital, CFSI, and SVAngel.

 You’ll start with product brainstorming with cross-functional team members, eventually deploy your work to prod, and do everything in between.